 I now get how it came to be, and also understand clearly that it has been debunked, however well-intentioned in theory it was at the start.
 Nothing wrong there, that’s what scientists do… try to figure things out.

-But – I hope you get this clearly now – the huge problem is that this debunked theory is still being used to manipulate psychiatric patients (regular docs prescribe psychotropic meds too and say the same lie to their patients) into taking medications that they are being told are ‘correcting an identifiable imbalance of chemicals in their brain’.
+But – I hope you get this clearly now – the huge problem is that this debunked theory is still being used to manipulate psychiatric patients (regular docs prescribe psychotropic meds too and say the same lie to their patients) into taking medications that they are being told are correcting an imbalance of chemicals in their brain.

 Nope.
 Psych drugs do affect chemicals in the brain and alter levels of them… that is true.
 But everyone needs to understand it’s a crapshoot-style of treatment and nothing that was developed from verifiable science.